What Are Kentucky's Car Insurance Requirements?

 • a pedestrian or bicyclist hit by the covered vehicle.

-Vehicle owners may essentially "opt out" of the no-fault system when choosing and purchasing a car insurance policy in Kentucky.
+Vehicle owners may essentially "opt out" of the no-fault system when buying a car insurance policy in Kentucky.
 By opting out, the policy purchaser preserves the right to pursue a liability claim or personal injury lawsuit against the at-fault driver.

 Of course, by opting out, the policyholder also opens him/herself up to the risk of being sued, if found at fault for the crash.
 This is why Kentucky's system is known as "choice no-fault."
 But remember, by opting out of no-fault, you're not entitled to mandatory first-party PIP benefits from your own insurer.

 The rejection of no-fault must be in writing, on a special form filed with the state's Department of Insurance.
-(See the Kentucky No-Fault Rejection Form.)
-Unless and until the Department of Insurance is notified, in writing, of any changes to the driver's car insurance elections, the rejection will remain in effect.
+(See the Kentucky No-Fault Rejection Form from the state's DOI) Unless and until the Department of Insurance is notified, in writing, of any changes to the driver's car insurance elections, the rejection will remain in effect.

 Note: If every member of a household files no-fault rejections with the Department of Insurance, any car insurance policy on a family vehicle must include "guest" PIP coverage, which will apply to a passenger or pedestrian who is injured in an accident involving the family vehicle.